Lane Cove North

 Lane Cove North features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Lane Cove North, as per the latest Census, 23.0% of dwellings were houses while 77.1% were other types such as semi-detached, apartments, and 'other' dwellings.
-This contrasts with Sydney metro's 55.9% houses and 44.1% other dwellings.
+In Lane Cove North, as per the latest Census, 23.0% of dwellings were houses while 77.1% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Sydney metro's dwelling structure which was 55.9% houses and 44.1% other dwellings.
 Home ownership in Lane Cove North stood at 21.3%, with mortgaged dwellings at 37.8% and rented ones at 40.9%.
-The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
-Median weekly rent in Lane Cove North was $480 compared to Sydney metro's $470.
-Nationally, Lane Cove North's median monthly mortgage repayments were significantly higher at $2,600 compared to the Australian average of $1,863, and rents were substantially higher at $480 compared to the national figure of $375.
+The median monthly mortgage repayment in the area was $2,600, exceeding Sydney metro's average of $2,427.
+The median weekly rent figure for Lane Cove North was $480, compared to Sydney metro's $470.
+Nationally, Lane Cove North's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing